 "The party's on Friday."
 Lane laughs.
 "I got to go."

 "Bye."
 Rory laughs.
-Lane walks away when Rory drops some books on the floor.
-When she bends down the pick them up she is suddenly hit with feet at her face.
-"God!
-You're like Ruth Gordon just standing there with a tannis root.
+Lane walks away right when Rory drops her books on the floor.
+She bends down to pick them up and is suddenly hit with feet at her face.
+"Geez!
+You're like Ruth Gordon just standing there with a tennis root.
 Make a noise."

-Rory is shocked that someone actually knew what she was talking about.
-When she stands up she is hit with a pretty face.
+Rory is shocked that someone actually knows what she was talking about.
+She stands back up and sees a pretty face looking back at her.
 "Yeah."
+She says, suddenly nervous.

 "That's a great movie.
 You got good taste.
 Are you moving?"
-He asks looking at the box in Rory's hand.
+He asks, noticing the box in Rory's hands.

 "No. Just my books are."
 She tells him.

-Rory smiles.
+Rory smiles, softly.
 "Hi."
-Dean waits for Rory to introduce herself.
+Dean wait for Rory to introduce herself.
 "Oh.
 Rory.
 Me.
 That's me."

 "Well, Lorelai, technically."

 "It's my mother's name, too, and my sister's middle name.
 She named us after herself.
-She was lying in the hospital thinking about how men name boys after themselves all the time, so why couldn't women?
+She was lying in the hospital, after having me, and started thinking about how men name boys after themselves all th time, so why couldn't women?
 She says that feminism just kinda took over.
-But personally I think a lot of demerol also went into that decision.
+But, personally, I think a lot of demerol also went into that decision.
 I never talk this much."
-She says, noticing she just rambled all about her birth.
+She says, noticing she just rambled about her birth.

 "Well, I better go."
-Dean tells her.
+Dean tells her with a smile.
 "I have to go look for a job."

 "I don't really dance much."
-Dean says, confused.
+Dean says, looking confused.